Physical Astronomy By Daniel Cummings

 The “speed of day” is the speed of Earth’s rotation: 1600 kilometers per hour (kph) which is about 1000 mph.

 1600 kph is fast.
 Most people have never experienced anything moving at this speed.
 Commercial jet airplanes fly at 1000 kph (600 mph).
 However, it’s hard to understand that speed because we don’t ever see them flying at ground level.
-The speed of sound is 1200 kph – the Earth’s rotation is carrying us 400 kph faster than the speed of sound.
+The speed of sound is 1200 kph – the Earth’s rotation (at the equator) is carrying us 400 kph faster than the speed of sound.
 That is incredibly fast!

 By using our imagination and “seeing” the speed of day we can understand just how fast we are moving.
 And by understanding how fast we are moving, and feeling just how long a day is – even at such a breathtaking speed – we can really feel the size of the Earth.

 Pretend that everything is stopped.
 The Earth has stopped rotating and orbiting.
 It might seem strange to stop time to see something move, but it helps us to get our visualization right.

 Pretend that you stop time at noon and you are standing outside facing southward.
 The Sun is now stopped in the sky at exactly noon at the highest point in the sky.

 So far we haven’t imagined anything too weird.
 But, we are about to add something nobody has ever seen before.
 Imagine that there is a very thin (1 cm thick) north-south, glassy, shimmering curtain of light (as thin as a veil) that ripples down from the Sun in the sky.
 The thin curtain or veil of rippling light is oriented directly north and south.